 At the outset of any project financing, the project's lenders will require a lawyer to produce a comprehensive legal due diligence report identifying the key risks to the future success of the project.
+This is a vital stage of the financing process as an unidentified, and therefore unmitigated, risk has the potential to jeopardise the stability of a project.
 In order to produce such a report, the lawyer will need to work closely with a series of specialist advisers (typically including insurance advisers, technical advisers and environmental consultants) and local lawyers in the relevant jurisdiction.

 As the project's sponsors (who are providing the equity) and the project's lenders (who are providing the debt) may have differing perspectives as to the likelihood of future adverse events and which party should bear the risk of those events occurring, during the financing process the due diligence of a project is of great importance because a project's risk profile will directly influence the structuring of its overall debt and equity arrangements.
 An example of how this works in practice can be seen in Middle Eastern power projects.
 Middle Eastern host governments deliberately structure their tendering processes for the right to build the power plant so as to ensure that they will have to pay the lowest possible electricity tariff.
 Typically, this is achieved by the host government's utility company guaranteeing to purchase both the project's power capacity and its actual generation.
-This arrangement significantly lowers the project's risk profile as the lenders can take comfort from the utility's strength as the off-taker and can accurately predict the revenues that the project company will receive once the project has been constructed and is generating power.
+This arrangement significantly decreases the project's risk profile as the lenders can take comfort from the utility's strength as the off-taker and can accurately predict the revenues that the project company will receive once the project has been constructed and is generating power.
 A lower risk profile allows lenders to offer longer tenors and lower margins.
-This lowers the sponsors' cost of funding which enables the project company to offer a lower electricity tariff whilst still preserving the sponsors' equity returns.
+This decreases the sponsors' cost of funding, which enables the project company to offer a more competitive electricity tariff whilst still preserving the sponsors' equity returns.

-By way of contrast, in industry sectors such as mining and petrochemicals, a project company's off-take arrangements will typically be calculated by volume and the (variable) market price for its output (i.e. the project takes market risk).
+By way of contrast, in industry sectors such as mining and petrochemicals, a project company's off-take arrangements will typically be calculated by volume and the (variable) market price for its output (the project takes market risk).
 Because market risk means that the project's revenues are less predictable, lenders will typically require sponsors to invest a greater proportion of equity into the project.
-In a project where market risk is an issue, a market analyst's report (which will predict future off-take and feedstock supply prices) will be of paramount importance to lenders and sponsors alike.
+In a project where market risk is an issue, a market analyst's report, which will predict future off-take and feedstock supply prices, will be of paramount importance to lenders and sponsors alike.